prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       merchant_pub?: EddsaPublicKey;

       // date when the operation was made.
-      // Only for "DEPOSIT", "PAYBACK", "OLD-COIN-PAYBACK" and
+      // Only for "DEPOSIT", "RECOUP", "OLD-COIN-RECOUP" and
-      // "PAYBACK-REFRESH" operations.
+      // "RECOUP-REFRESH" operations.
       timestamp?: Timestamp;

       // date until which the merchant can issue a refund to the customer via the